 Fuel consumption by mobile machinery in the different economic sectors is not reported separately in the Energy Balance.
-Therefore, fuel consumption and resulting emissions from NRMM are calculated using a modelling approach, developed by TNO (Hulskotte & Verbeek, 2009).
+Therefore, fuel consumption and resulting emissions from NRMM are calculated using a modelling approach, developed by TNO (Hulskotte & Verbeek, 2009; Dellaert et al., 2023).
 The so-called EMMA model uses sales data and survival rates for different types of machinery to estimate the composition of the active NRMM fleet.
 Assumptions on the average use (annual operating hours) and the engine load profile are combined with the rated power output (in kW) and load dependent fuel and emission factors to estimate total fuel consumption and emissions of NRMM, including from machine idling.
 The methodology used in the EMMA model is similar to the methodology used in the EPA NON-ROAD USA model by the US Environmental Protection Agency (EPA), as described in Harvey et al. (2003).
-Emission factors were originally taken from a similar model TREMOD-MM (Lambrecht et al., 2004) and partially updated with data taken from Helms et al. (2010).
+Emission factors were originally taken from a similar model TREMOD-MM (Lambrecht et al., 2004; Helms et al., 2010).

-Annual sales data for different types of NRMM are derived from different trade organizations such as BMWT and Federatie Agrotechniek, supplemented with sales statistics derived from Offhighway Research, a commercial party.
+Annual sales data for different types of NRMM are derived from different trade organizations such as BMWT and Federatie Agrotechniek, supplemented with sales statistics derived from Off-highway Research, a commercial party.
+Most sales data are only available back to the year 2000 or 2002, therefore making it necessary to extrapolate sales data back to earlier years, causing significant uncertainty on the size and composition of the machine fleet in the beginning of the time series.